-(A) A volunteer's certificate may be issued, without examination, to an applicant who is retired from practice and meets the eligibility requirements of section 4731.295 of the Revised Code, including having maintained for at least ten years prior to retirement full licensure in good standing in each jurisdiction in the United States that the applicant held such licensure or practiced for at least ten years in one or more branches of the armed services.
+(A) A volunteer's certificate may be issued, without examination, to an applicant who is retired from practice and meets the eligibility requirements of section 4731.295 of the Revised Code, including having maintained full licensure in good standing for at least ten years prior to retirement in each jurisdiction in the United States that the applicant held licensure or practiced for at least ten years in one or more branches of the armed services.
 Full licensure in good standing is a license or other authority granted by the appropriate entity or governmental body which lawfully permits the applicant to practice all branches of medicine and surgery or osteopathic medicine and surgery without government restriction or limitation.

 (B) For purposes of issuance of a volunteer's certificate, an applicant shall be considered retired from practice if their license or certificate has been surrendered or allowed to expire with the intention of ceasing to practice medicine and surgery or osteopathic medicine and surgery for remuneration in this or any other state, without request to do so by the proper licensing authority of the state and without knowledge that they are the subject of an active investigation by the proper licensing authority of the state.

 (C) The board may require the applicant to demonstrate present fitness to practice in the manner provided in section 4731.222 of the Revised Code before issuing a volunteer's certificate to an applicant whose certificate has been in an inactive status for more than two years or who has not been engaged in the active practice of his or her profession for more than two years.

 (D) The holder of a volunteer's certificate may provide medical services only to indigent and uninsured persons at any location, including a free clinic.
 The holder shall not accept any form of remuneration for providing medical services while in possession of the certificate.

 (E) The holder of a volunteer's certificate shall not perform any operation or deliver babies, except in a medical emergency.